Heroin Addiction Recovery Center in Arizona

 Heroin has fast become a more mainstream drug.
 Its use has increased significantly across virtually all segments of our society.
 While some can get away with recreational use; for most, heroin use becomes far more serious.

 Tolerance is marked by the need to use more heroin to achieve the same results.
-Often, the user will need a more pure heroin, or will graduate to different methods of using, such as smoking or shooting the drug.
+Often, the user will need more pure heroin or will graduate to different methods of using, such as smoking or shooting the drug.

-Heroin, or opioid, dependence occurs due to the way the drug interacts with opioid receptors.
+Heroin or opioid, dependence occurs due to the way the drug interacts with opioid receptors.
 These receptors play a role in pain modification, along with the reward “pleasure centers” of the brain.
-There are powerful biological, emotional and psychological factors which lead to heroin dependence.
+There are powerful biological, emotional, and psychological factors that lead to heroin dependence.

 Perhaps the most serious effect of heroin is an overdose.
 Opiate overdoses have increased at an alarming rate over the past decade.
 Heroin is more available and accessible than in the past.
 The drug is also found in higher purity.
 Additionally, heroin can be cut with other potent drugs (such as fentanyl), creating a higher risk of overdose.
 Heroin overdoses can result in severe and permanent medical conditions, and often leads to death.